 Contact Our Experienced Florida Wrongful Death Lawyer

 After a sudden death in the family, you need a dedicated attorney who will take negligence seriously.
 Your family has undergone one of the worst possible things that could happen – all because of someone else’s preventable actions.
-At Kelley/Uustal, our Florida personal injury attorneys will pursue compensation for these cases with all possible tools under Florida law.
+At Kelley/Uustal, our Fort Lauderdale personal injury attorneys will pursue compensation for these cases with all possible tools under Florida law.
 Our team will work closely with you, your family, and the estate’s personal representative to go up against big insurance companies and other defendants for the compensation you deserve.